ClickHouse/ClickHouse/docs/en/sql-reference/statements/detach.md

 # DETACH Statement {#detach}

-Deletes information about the table or materialized view from the server.
-The server stops knowing about their existence.
+Makes the server "forget" about the existence of the table or materialized view.

 Syntax: